openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

    }

--  The ``version`` parameter contains the version of the used configuration, and should match the one of the :term:`Generic Configuration` file in use.
+-  The ``version`` parameter contains the version of the used configuration, and should match the one of the :term:`Configuration Template` file in use.

--  The ``sources`` section contains the same options as the ``sources`` option of a :term:`Generic Configuration` file.
+-  The ``sources`` section contains the same options as the ``sources`` option of a :term:`Configuration Template` file.
 See the :ref:`ref-bbsetup-section-config-reference` section for more information.

 .. _ref-bbsetup-fixed-revisions: